Practivio/amazon/content/products/summit-cmv24-wall-oven-stainless-steel-B018EZ5584/index.md

 ---
 title: "Summit CMV24 Wall Oven, Stainless Steel"
-description: "1950s wall oven: Data-driven within Top Tier ranking using the Practivio Score™.
+description: "kleenmaid wall oven: Data-driven within Top Tier ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["1950s wall oven"]
+keywords: ["kleenmaid wall oven"]
-seo_title: "1950s wall oven — Smart Buy Top Tier (2025)"
+seo_title: "kleenmaid wall oven — Smart Buy Top Tier (2025)"
 canonicalURL: "/products/summit-cmv24-wall-oven-stainless-steel-B018EZ5584/"
 ---

-**🏆 Practivio Score™:** 627 — _Smart Buy_
+**🏆 Practivio Score™:** 685 — _Smart Buy_

-*If you're comparing **1950s wall oven**, **[Summit CMV24 Wall Oven, Stainless Steel](https://www.amazon.com/dp/B018EZ5584?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **kleenmaid wall oven**, **[Summit CMV24 Wall Oven, Stainless Steel](https://www.amazon.com/dp/B018EZ5584?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Summit CMV24 Wall Oven, Stainless Steel” on Amazon](https://www.amazon.com/dp/B018EZ5584?tag=practivio-20) Ranked **25 out of 276**, this Wall Ovens belongs to the **Top Tier tier** of Wall Ovenses.
+[Shop “Summit CMV24 Wall Oven, Stainless Steel” on Amazon](https://www.amazon.com/dp/B018EZ5584?tag=practivio-20) Ranked **53 out of 275**, this Combination Microwave & Wall Ovens belongs to the **Top Tier tier** of Combination Microwave & Wall Ovenses.
 Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: ranked 198 of 276 (top 72% by affordability).
+Price: ranked 245 of 275 (top 90% by affordability).
-Reviews: ranked 118 of 276 (top 43% for total count).
+Reviews: ranked 221 of 275 (top 81% for total count).
-Rating: ranked 176 of 276 (top 64% on star average).
+Rating: ranked 246 of 275 (top 90% on star average).
-Demand: ranked 21 of 276 (top 8% for recent purchases).
+Demand: ranked 83 of 275 (top 31% for recent purchases).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Top Tier achieves a Practivio Score™ of 698.00.
+The Hidden Gem for Top Tier achieves a Practivio Score™ of 775.00.
-This pick trails the Hidden Gem by 71.00 points.
+This pick trails the Hidden Gem by 90.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00N45FU58?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B081ZS7VSM?tag=practivio-20)

 ### FAQ: Inclusion criteria
 All tier comparisons start with baseline eligibility checks.